Moby Zazà: History

-1990–2008: Fred.
-Olsen Lines and Color Line

-In May 1990 the ship was delivered to her new owners and renamed MS Bayard.
+In May 1990 the ship was delivered to her new owners and renamed Bayard.
 After a refit at Blohm & Voss, Hamburg, Germany, the Bayard was set in on Kristiansand—Hirtshals route in June 1990.
 For the winter season she was transferred to Oslo—Hirtshals service.
 Fred.
 Olsen sold its Scandinavian ferry operations to Color Line in December 1990, and in January 1991 the Bayard was renamed MS Christian IV.
 The ship was kept on the Oslo — Hirtshals service until April 1994, when she returned to the Kristiansand — Hirtshals route.
 In March 1995 the ship temporarily sailed on the Moss—Kiel route, after which she reverted to her older route.
 The ship was refitted in 1999 at Fredericia Værft in Denmark, with additional restaurants and better conference facilities.
 She was refitted again in 2005, this time at Remontowa, Gdańsk, Poland.
 In March 2008 she was replaced by the new on the Kristiansand—Hirsthals route, and laid up at Sandefjord.
 Between 2008-04-10 and 2008-06-15 the Christian IV sailed on the Larvik—Hirsthals route, replacing – that had been sold to the Mediterranean Shipping Company – until the delivery of the new MS Superspeed 2.